stephkananth/AR-Tetris-Starter-Code/README.md

 ```

 Now let's create blocks on our grid whenever we tap a location on the grid.
 To do this, we first add a tap gesture recognizer that calls a function and gives us the location of the tap.

-First in the `viewDidLoad` method tell the `ViewController` to sense taps:
+First in the `viewDidLoad` method, tell the `ViewController` to sense taps:

 ```swift
     let tapGestureRecognizer = UITapGestureRecognizer(target: self, action: #selector(ViewController.onTap(withGestureRecognizer:)))